 More information and details on venues taking part in the scheme can be found on www.leicestershire.gov.uk/AskforAngela

 Ask for Angela posters

-Following a Parish, Police and Community event in January, the Community Safety Partnership are publishing a quarterly e-newsletter to keep Parish Councillors and parishioners informed about local community safety issues.
-The first was published in May 2018, you can download it here.
+Following a Parish, Police and Community event in January 2018, the Community Safety Partnership now publish a quarterly e-newsletter to keep Parish Councillors and parishioners informed about local community safety issues.
+Download the November 2018 Newsletter here.